Ebenezer Elmer

-Ebenezer Elmer (August 23, 1752 – October 18, 1843) was an American physician from Bridgeton, New Jersey.
+Ebenezer Elmer (August 23, 1752 – October 18, 1843) was an American medical doctor from Bridgeton, New Jersey.
 He represented New Jersey in the U.S. Congress from the Democratic-Republican Party from 1801 to 1807.
 Elmer's older brother, Jonathan Elmer, and Ebenezer's son Lucius Elmer were members of the United States House of Representatives.

 Biography

 Elmer was born in Cedarville, New Jersey, on August 23, 1752.
 He pursued an academic course, studied medicine and practiced in Cedarville.
 He served in the Continental Army as ensign, lieutenant, surgeon's mate, and regimental surgeon, and later practiced medicine in Bridgeton from 1783 to 1789.
 He was a member of the New Jersey General Assembly from 1789 to 1795, serving as speaker in 1791 and 1795.